ernsheong/jonlinblog.com/source/blog/2014-10-26-software-consulting-realities.markdown

 I sublet an office room in SS2 and I check in to work everyday like any other worker bee.
 READMORE

-It's been two months so I just want to share the realities of software consulting or software in general, and other lessons picked up along the way:
+It's been two months so I just want to share the realities of software consulting, and other lessons picked up along the way:

 1. **All the client cares about is the visible product.** He does not care if you took the time to do proper testing, did refactoring to ensure good code quality and maintainability, or set up server automation.
 But these things, while they do not